01 November, 2021

 We started towards the southern encampment since we were told it was straight ahead and so through the bit of new orchard we went, admiring the view

 You can barely see there are people ahead, but as we came closer we saw the southern encampment was very small.
-I asked a spectator if there were other regiments and he said no this is it, you just missed the battle.
+I asked a spectator if there were other regiments, and he said no, this is it; you just missed the battle.
 Battle?
-I said, it says that's not until 30 minutes from now, is there another?
-No, said he, both sides got tired of sitting around so they decided to go.
+I said it says that's not until 30 minutes from now.
+Is there another?
+No, said he; both sides got tired of sitting around, so they decided to go.
 WHAT?
 Here me boyos were all psyched for the battle as boys usually are.

 This was the Confederate encampment.
 I was thinking there would be more soldiers and tents